zijun-zhao/deeplearning.ai/Part 2 Improving Deep NN/week2 Notes.md

 		- Update b as b = b-αV<sub>db</sub>
 It will smooth out the steps of gradient descent.
 On the vertical direction(the vertical axis can be regarded as b), it will tend to average out sth. closer to zero, while on horizontal direction, all the derivatives are pointing to the right horizontal direction, the average will still be pretty big.
 With a few iteration, the result of **gradient descent with momentum** will appear a smaller oscillations in the vertical direction, but are more directed and move quickly to the horizontal direction.

-23. One intuition for **gradient descent with momentum**: when you are trying to minimize the bowl shape function, those derivative terms(dW, db) can be regarded as the acceleration for a ball that you are rolling down hill, and those momentum terms（V<sub>dW</sub>， V<sub>db</sub>） can be recognized as velocity.
+23. One intuition for **gradient descent with momentum**: when you are trying to minimize the bowl shape function, those derivative terms(dW, db) can be regarded as the acceleration for a ball that you are rolling down hill, and those momentum terms (V<sub>dW</sub>, V<sub>db</sub>) can be recognized as velocity.
 Becayse if the acceleration, the ball will roll faster and faster, and since β will be smaller than 1, fraction exists therefore the ball will speed up with limit.
 Gradient descent takes every single step independently of all previous steps, in the **gradient descent with momentum** case the little ball will roll downhill and gain momentum.

 24. ***Implementation details***:
 	- Initialize V<sub>dW</sub>=0, same shape as W